stormpath/stormpath-sdk-java/README.md

 ### 1.0.RC ###

-This is the Stormpath Java SDK's first 1.0 Release Candidate
+Stormpath Java SDK 1.0 Release Candidate

+1.0 final will be released after this release.

 #### New Features & Enhancements ####